IGXBio, Inc. is a for-profit company developing advanced DNA-based therapies. All communications with IGXBio may be directed to:

 James B. Laufenberg, MBA, is the Executive Chairman of IGXBio, Inc. and co-founder.
 Mr. Laufenberg has over 25 years in the pharmaceutical and biotech industry.
 Most of his career was at Marion Laboratories (now Sanofi-Aventis), managing both large organizations and small.
 During this tenure he accepted increasing responsibilities, including management in a start-up division.
 After leaving Marion, he joined Oxo Chemie as Vice President of Commercial Development.
 Responsibilities included preparing the company for the launch of an AIDS therapeutic, developing the label for an NDA submission, and an interim period as CEO.
 His most recent experience was as Vice President Commercial Development at Iomed, Inc. Responsibilities included strategic planning with all functional heads, integrating operational plans including regulatory and manufacturing, and raising funds for product launch.
 Mr. Laufenberg has an MBA from Rockhurst University, Kansas City, MO.

-David Foster, Ph.D., J.D. is President and CEO of IGXBio and is a co-founder of two biotechnology companies, Tuevol Therapeutics and FPRT Bio.
+David Foster, Ph.D., J.D. is Head of I.P. of IGXBio and is a co-founder of two biotechnology companies, Tuevol Therapeutics and FPRT Bio.
 He has more than 17 years legal experience working as patent counsel in international law firms as well as in-house at Medarex, a biopharmaceutical company acquired by Bristol-Myers Squibb.
 David has developed and implemented international IP strategies that protect and complement business initiatives.
 In addition he has identified foundational and complementary IP and coordinated licensing programs to supplement IP strategies for numerous products.
 David currently serves as partner of Roberts Foster LLP, focusing on emerging technology companies, and as Board secretary of BioNorthTx, a regional life science trade association he co-founded.
 David received his Ph.D. from The University of Texas Southwestern Medical Center and J.D. from Golden Gate University School of Law.

 Edward M. Connolly, Jr. BA, has more than 25 years’ experience in corporate leadership.
 His background includes executive human resources management for five major corporations where he advised senior executives and directed compliance, labor relations, and associate relations.
 His experience spans a broad range of business environments including mergers, acquisitions, internal growth, and spin offs.
 As President of corporate foundations, Ed’s strategic philanthropic initiatives included building strong collaborations, among the scientific, academic and business communities.
 He serves on the Board of EPIQ Systems NASDAQ: (EPIQ) and is also past Chairman of the Board of Children’s Mercy Hospital.
 He holds a B. A. in Psychology from Bellarmine University.